Social policy of the Obama administration: Warrantless wiretaps

+Domestic Surveillance

+In 2013, Edward Snowden disclosed documents that showed the extent of the NSA collecting information on American citizens.

+Obama's first response to the document leaks was on June 7, 2013, to state his support on programs dealing with national security.

+In December, an independent commission appointed by Obama released its findings, stating that the collection of metadata from American citizens should end.

 Death penalty

 Obama has said that the death penalty is used too frequently and inconsistently.
 However, he favors it for cases in which "the community is justified in expressing the full measure of its outrage."
 Speaking as a state senator about the Illinois legislature's constant additions to the list of factors that render a defendant eligible for the death penalty, Obama said, "We certainly don't think that we should [...] have this laundry list that does not make any distinctions between the run-of-the-mill armed robbery that results in death and systematic killings by a terrorist organization.
 And I think essentially what the reduction of aggravating factors does is, it says, 'Here's a narrower set of crimes that we think potentially at least could deserve the death penalty.'"
 In his own words, "While the evidence tells me that the death penalty does little to deter crime; I believe there are some crimes – mass murder, the rape and murder of a child – so heinous that the community is justified in expressing the full measure of its outrage by meting out the ultimate punishment.
 On the other hand, the way capital cases were tried in Illinois at the time was so rife with error, questionable police tactics, racial bias, and shoddy lawyering, that 13 death row inmates had been exonerated."

 On June 25, 2008, Obama condemned United States Supreme Court decision Kennedy v.
-Louisiana, which outlawed the death penalty for a child rapist when the victim was not killed.
-He said that states have the right to consider capital punishment, but cited concern about the possibility of unfairness in some sentences.
+Louisiana, which outlawed the death penalty for crimes against a person in which the victim did not die and the victim's death was not intended.
+The defendant in the specific case was convicted of child rape.
+He said that states have the right to consider capital punishment for these cases, but cited concern about the possibility of unfairness in some sentences.

+When Obama was president, he called the death penalty "deeply troubling", but said that he still supports it "in theory".